 After creating and performing together at Festival Antigonish this summer, we were each given one piece of a miniature tea set to take home with us: a mug, a sugar bowl, a creamer, and … a tiny teapot.

 Together, we hope to combine our passions for scriptwriting, songwriting, and performing to create productions that explore Maritime history and imagine possible futures.

 As part of Eastern Front Theatre’s Emerging Playwrights Program, we are currently devising a musical production that focuses on the experience of Atlantic Canadians during times of radical social change.

-Four stories, four time periods, one location: a Trans-Atlantic Cable Station at the edge of Nova Scotia.
+The Station - Four stories, four time periods, one location: a Trans-Atlantic Cable Station at the edge of Nova Scotia.
 Tiny Teapot’s upcoming musical production shines a light on the small moments so often forgotten in the aftermath of huge societal change.
 These are the moments that won’t get broadcast.